Our Social Matrix

 Living in language

-Human beings are mammals that live in language and language is how we coordinate our actions.
-Language happens in the present moment as we follow the path of our desires whether they lead to us to a path of collaboration, competition, or caring for others.
-These desires happen in the constantly changing present, guided by our inner feelings and emotions.
+Human beings are mammals that live in language and through our language we coordinate our actions.
+Language happens in the present moment as we follow the path of our desires whether they lead us to a path of social actions such as collaboration, competition, or caring for others.
+These social actions happen in the constantly changing present, guided by our inner feelings and emotions.

 We follow the path of our collective desires when we collaborate.
 This comes naturally to us in our desire to conserve our preferences for living together.
 Collaboration is a flow of conversations in a network of networks of relational behaviors that conserve our preferences for living well together.
 Our collaborating generates listening and from our listening understanding emerges.
 Understanding is not an experience of the listener.
 Understanding is a feeling another person has about being listened to and of being seen, heard and felt.
 When a listener has generated this understanding, their explanation of what is understood is valid.
 Validity is the criterion for social and behavioral sciences.
 When understanding occurs, trust emerges and conserves and expands collaboration in a continuous recursive cycle of living well together.

-Collaboration happens in an ethical, social network where everyone in the network cares for everyone else in the network including themselves.
+Collaboration happens in an ethical social network when everyone in the network cares for everyone else in the network including themselves.
 Mutual caring for the wellbeing of others in the ethical social network arises from our collective emotions of love as everyone in our network of collaborative doings is accepted by everyone else in the network as a legitimate contributor to the wellbeing of others and themselves.

 This is our natural preference – to collaborate and conserve our preferences for living well together, and this forms a network of networks of conversations I call social systems.
 Social systems are embedded in a social matrix that nurtures our collaborative social relations formed in the conservation of our preferences to love, care and collaborate.